-How to Write a Cover Letter
+How to Write a Statement of Interest

-Your cover letter may make the difference between obtaining an internship interview or having your resume ignored, so it makes good sense to devote the necessary time and effort to writing an effective one.
+Your statement may make the difference between obtaining an internship interview or having your resume ignored, so it makes good sense to devote the necessary time and effort to writing an effective one.
 A cover letter should complement, not duplicate your resume.
 Its purpose is to interpret the data-oriented, factual resume and add a personal touch creating a critical first impression.

 Remember: do not be afraid to put positive details about your personality you think would relate to the professional setting.
 Only add them if you can demonstrably tie the skills to evidence from previous personal and professional experiences.